dichotomies/N3F/README.md

 # results in e.g. `fern.pt`
 ```

-If you want to extract features for custom images, then simply structure your data in the same format as for the NeRF setting, and adjust `--dir_images` so that it points to your images.
+If you want to extract features for custom images, then simply structure your data in the same format as for the NeRF setting (as described [here](https://github.com/dichotomies/N3F#training-with-custom-data)), and adjust `--dir_images` to the directory of your images.

 ## Getting started